MiskaWasTaken/CryptNet/readme.md

 ### [Man-in-the-middle attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack)

-Darkwire does not provide any guarantee that the person you're communicating with is who you think they are.
+CryptNet does not provide any guarantee that the person you're communicating with is who you think they are.
 Authentication functionality may be incorporated in future versions.

 ## File Transfer

-Darkwire encodes documents into base64 using [btoa](https://developer.mozilla.org/en-US/docs/Web/API/WindowBase64/btoa) and is encrypted the same way chat messages are.
+CryptNet encodes documents into base64 using [btoa](https://developer.mozilla.org/en-US/docs/Web/API/WindowBase64/btoa) and is encrypted the same way chat messages are.

 1. When a file is "uploaded", the document is encoded on the client and the server recieves the encrypted base64 string.
 2. The server sends the encrypted base64 string to clients in the same chat room.